Understanding API Sales

 • POS – Operator creating the customer account during the purchase flow.

-• Mail – Created during operator purchase on PBJ instance (customer would be prompted to create a password upon the first login).
+• Mail – Created during operator purchase on JLP instance (customer would be prompted to create a password upon the first login).

 Scenario:

-A sale is made through a PBJ instance and the customer already exists in the PBJ instance due to a previous Oz Lotteries purchase and has different contact details.
+A sale is made through a JLP instance and the customer already exists in the JLP instance due to a previous Oz Lotteries purchase and has different contact details.

 Answer:

-A new customer account for the PBJ instance would be created during the purchase flow:
+A new customer account for the JLP instance would be created during the purchase flow:

 • Website – Creating an account to sign in and purchase via the website.